-And this year the pianos will be donated to schools in New York City, so we have a partnership with the Department of Education where all 50 pianos will be donated to the schools of New York.
+This year the pianos will be donated to schools in New York City.
+We have a partnership with the Department of Education where all 50 pianos will be donated to the schools of New York.

 And that means accessibility.
 The fact is that, fundamentally, we need that in our lives.
 Particularly, as children and as we grow so that we can become innovative thinkers as adults.
 That we can really incorporate that into our lives and make our lives richer.

 What’s sad to me, as an artist — and as somebody who is exploring that question of what the arts mean — it’s very important to me to figure out how that works into everyday life.
 It’s just as important to study the arts and incorporate that into our learning.

 If we don’t do that then society will pay for it in some way or another.